airbrake/airbrake/README.md

 The generator creates a file under `config/initializers/airbrake.rb` configuring Airbrake with your API key.
 This file should be checked into your version control system so that it is deployed to your staging and production environments.

-The default behaviour of the gem is to only operate in rails environments that are NOT **development**, **test** & **cucumber**.
-You can change this by adding this configuration to the airbrake.rb initializer like this:
+The default behaviour of the gem is to only operate in Rails environments that are NOT **development**, **test** & **cucumber**.

+You can change this by altering this array:

     config.development_environments = ["development", "test", "cucumber", "custom"]

+Set it to empty array and it will report errors on all environments.

 ### Rails 2.x